|How to conquer your overeating for good!|

 You kept sneaking jelly beans out of your kids' Easter basket, and then didn't have the heart to pass up those yummy cream-saturated scalloped potatoes that you make for Easter every year because it just isn't Easter without them.

-You got fat because spring ushers in picnics and barbecues.
+You got fat because spring ushers in picnics, barbecues, and colorful desserts.
 Summer brings beach parties, swimming pool get-togethers, and special days out with the kids.
 You couldn't pass up those yummy corn dogs at the fair, so you gave yourself permission to also indulge in those once-in-a-lifetime fried candy bars and homemade potato chips as well.

 No matter what time of year it is, you can always find an excuse to eat.
 You didn't get fat because you overate two or three times a year.
 You got fat because you overate almost every day.